fosfad/json-pointer/README.md

 1. `~` → `~0`
 2. `/` → `~1`

-If second argument `uriFragmentIdentifierRepresentation` is `true`, percent-decoding with `decodeURIComponent` will be applied too.
+If second argument `uriFragmentIdentifierRepresentation` is `true`, percent-decoding with `encodeURIComponent` will be applied too.

 Usage examples: